10 MUST-DO Tips Avoid Holiday Weight Gain

 I've heard lots of rules for Halloween candy, for example:

-- “My kids can eat all they want on Halloween.
-Two pieces a day after that for a week, then it is gone.”
+• “My kids can eat all they want on Halloween.
+Then, we eat two pieces a day for a week, and then we no longer have it.

-How does your family handle trick-or-treat candy, or other special holiday treats?
+How does your family handle higher calorie treats like trick-or-treat candy?
 Let's hear it in the comments below!

 Tip #8: Exercise Before Indulgence